Residential air conditioning unit efficiency

 What are the chances that your electricity rates will drop over the next twenty years?
 Pretty slim.
 But it is fairly likely that they will rise, even considerably.
 With ever increasing electrical demand, and with the most popular US source, coal, likely to become more expensive once we put an appropriate price on its greenhouse gas emissions, electricity costs could easily double or triple in the next decade.
 Protect yourself by buying the most energy efficient residential air conditioning unit you can.

 Two companies in particular are near the top of the list in terms of efficiency.
-The Nordyne air conditioner with its ultra-quiet iQ Drive techology offers air conditioners with an SEER rating between 21 and 24.5, and is sold under well-known brands such as Maytag, Frigidaire, and Westinghouse.
+The Nordyne air conditioner with its ultra-quiet iQ Drive technology offers air conditioners with an SEER rating between 21 and 24.5, and is sold under well-known brands such as Maytag, Frigidaire, and Westinghouse.
 The Trane AC unit is another popular, very efficient air conditioner with an SEER of up to 19.5.
 Both the Trane and Nordyne systems are substantially higher than the minimum ENERGY STAR SEER requirement of 14.5.

 Hire the right HVAC contractor - when buying a new unit